Tetralogy of Fallot

 The heart is made up of 4 chambers.
 The lower two equal sized chambers are called the ventricles.
 The upper two equal sized chambers the atria.
 In a normal heart the pulmonary artery arises from the right ventricle and the aorta from the left ventricle.
 These outflow tracts are of equal size and show forward flow.

 ‘Tetralogy’ means four-fold.
-Tetralogy of Fallot is a heart condition that features 4 main defects:
+Tetralogy of Fallot is a heart condition that is named after the French doctor Etienne-Louis Arthur Fallot who described it in 1888 and it features 4 main defects:

 - Pulmonary stenosis – a narrowing at, or below, the pulmonary valve meaning blood has difficulty getting from the right ventricle to the pulmonary artery.